 Stephen Dilks shares that a group of faculty have been working together since Fall 2015 on the Faculty Diversity Dialogue Program.
 The program is faculty led and focuses on topics of diversity, equity, and inclusion.
 This dialogue program can potentially enhance research collaboration amongst faculty.
 The program not only focuses on having conversations about diversity and inclusion, but can also act as a springboard for the development of action steps to promote diversity and inclusion on the campus.
 Action steps can be delivered to the Faculty Senate and the administration.
 The program is dynamic and confidential.
 The proposal was presented to the provost and the vice-chancellor of Diversity and Inclusion and the program will be funded.
-The dialogues are normally an hour long with lunch provided.
+The dialogues will be normally an hour long with lunch provided.
 There will be three topics per semester at both the Volker and Hospital Hill campuses.
 The topics will be decided on the semester prior.
 Examples of potential topics include: gender neutral bathrooms, recognition of diversity and inclusion in the Promotion and Tenure process, and how to target and retain minority faculty.
 The program will start in Fall 2017 and will have an advisory board to provide structure to the program.
 The program wants Faculty Senate interaction and a Faculty Senate member to serve on the advisory board potentially.
 The presentation will be posted on the Faculty Senate website.

 MyVita Issues discussion (FSEC) 10 minutes